RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 Then, save it as `example.pdf`.

 > [!NOTE]
-> Again, a dummy PDF file is just a plain text file although the extension `.pdf` looks as if it an actual PDF file.
+> Again, a dummy PDF file is just a plain text file although the extension `.pdf` looks as if it were an actual PDF file.

-Now, open `example.pdf` in Obsidian.
+Open `example.pdf` in Obsidian.
 Then, the following PDF file will be displayed in the built-in PDF viewer: https://raw.githubusercontent.com/RyotaUshio/obsidian-pdf-plus/main/samples/Lorem%20Ipsum.pdf.

 It looks as if a normal PDF file located in your vault, and various PDF-related features work the same - you can copy a link to a text selection, [[Embedding rectangular selections|embed a rectangular selection]], [[Backlink highlighting - Basics|highlight backlinks]], and so on.